TechnicJelle/GPUForBeginners/docs/chapter02/README.md

 };
 ```

-Now we can create the actual GPU Device.
+Now we can create the actual connection to the GPU Device.

 To do this, we first need to make a decision.
+For some parts of the rendering, we will need to write some GPU programs: shaders.
-Because SDL's GPU API is a wrapper over multiple platform APIs that all take shaders in a different format,
+In the introduction, I mentioned that SDL's GPU API is a wrapper over multiple platform APIs.
+These platform APIs all take these shaders in a their own formats,
-we need to choose which shader formats we, as application developers, will provide to the GPU API.
+so we need to choose which shader formats we, as application developers, will provide.
-See [this wiki page](https://wiki.libsdl.org/SDL3/SDL_GPUShaderFormat) for a full list.
-For this chapter, it doesn't really matter what you fill in, yet, because we won't be writing shaders yet,
+For this chapter, it doesn't really matter what you fill in, because we won't actually be writing any shaders yet.
-so for now, we will just write that we support Vulkan, DirectX and Metal, which are the main big three.
+So for now, we will just write that we support all three desktop platform APIs: Vulkan, DirectX and Metal.
+See [this SDL wiki page](https://wiki.libsdl.org/SDL3/SDL_GPUShaderFormat) for the full list of the shader formats you can support.

 The second argument, the boolean, tells SDL whether we enable "debug mode" on that device.
 For the duration of this guide, this will be `true`.
-When you ship your application, you should probably set that to `false`, though.
+When you ship your application, you will want to set that to `false`, though.

 The last argument tells SDL which GPU driver it should use.
 It's best to keep that as `nullptr`, to let SDL pick the optimal driver.